Golden YearsProtection

 How to Choose the Right Policy

 Be honest about your health.
 The more accurately you answer the health questions, the better match you will get.
-Carriers underwrite differently — what gets declined by one may be approved with better rates by another.
+Carriers underwrite differently: what gets declined by one may be approved on more favorable terms by another.

 Look at the carrier rating.
 I only work with A-rated carriers, meaning they are financially strong and likely to pay claims without dispute.